OpenEnergyPlatform/ontology/README.md

 All own modules are collected in the folder `src/ontology/edits/` <br>
 The imported modules are under `src/ontology/imports/` <br>
 We recommend to use the software [Protégé](https://protege.stanford.edu/) to open and edit the ontology.
+Additionally, an ontology viewer is available on the [Open Energy Platform](https://openenergy-platform.org/viewer/oeo/).

 ## Collaboration